Learn about removable dentures and partial dentures before making an appointment.

 There are several choices when it comes to replacing missing teeth.
 When people are missing multiple teeth, a great solution to replace all the teeth in one arch with a removable denture or partial.

-Unlike surgical tooth implants, removable dentures are an excellent non-invasive solution.
+Removable dentures are an excellent non-invasive solution.
 These are dental appliances in which you are able to remove and are not permanently attached in your mouth.
-Of all the options available to people with missing teeth, these are most commonly used for replacement of those teeth.

 Removable dentures are supported by surrounding tissues within the mouth, or the remaining teeth rather than being permanently attached.
 They can completely change someone’s life, allowing for easier chewing, as well as restoring speech and pronunciation and maintaining muscles.